Howard-Fox-Lab/sctransform_SCENIC_FOX/README.md

-# sctransform
+# sctransform with SCENIC support
-## R package for normalization and variance stabilization of single-cell RNA-seq data using regularized negative binomial regression
+## R package for normalization and variance stabilization of single-cell RNA-seq data using regularized negative binomial regression and Beurnolli SCENIC regression

 The sctransform package was developed by Christoph Hafemeister in [Rahul Satija's lab](https://satijalab.org/) at the New York Genome Center and described in [Hafemeister and Satija, Genome Biology 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1).
 Recent updates are described in [(Choudhary and Satija, Genome Biology, 2022)](https://doi.org/10.1186/s13059-021-02584-9).
 Core functionality of this package has been integrated into [Seurat](https://satijalab.org/seurat/), an R package designed for QC, analysis, and exploration of single cell RNA-seq data.